theBrianCui/CSC-143-Notes/10.14/src/README.md

   - Insert Front: `O(???)`
   - Insert Back: `O(???)`, with tail pointer, `O(???)`
   - Insert Middle: `O(???)`, during iteration, `O(???)`

   - Remove Front: `O(???)`
   - Remove Back: `O(???)`, with tail pointer, `O(???)`
   - Remove Middle: `O(???)`, during iteration, `O(???)`

 ## Interfaces and Runtime

-Java interfaces like Collection were designed so that runtime and storage cost are abstracted away.
+Java interfaces like Collection, and the classes the implement them like Array List, *abstract* away the complexities of underlying implementation.

+The simple `Node` structure acts as an internal container that manages the value and next item.

+Using it directly, however, is inconvenient and complex:

+  - Indexing and iteration requires looping over `Node` references
+  - Failing to preserve the head `Node` can accidentally cause other nodes to be lost
+  - Tracking list length requires counting every insertion and removal
+  - Middle insertion and removal can be hard to get right

+Let's write a wrapper class that manages the Node Object for us, revealing a simpler interface for the Linked List.

+See: LinkedList.java

+### Runtime

-Calling `.add(int index, E element)` looks easy, but its computational cost depends on the *child structure implementation!*
+Calling `.add(int index, E element)`, whether it be on a LinkedList or ArrayList looks easy, but its computational cost depends on the *child structure implementation!*

-*Regardless* of the backing structure (Array-like or List-like or Set-like), Java interfaces guarantee such methods are always available.
+*Regardless* of the backing structure (Array-like or List-like or Set-like), Java interfaces like `Collection` guarantee such methods are always available.

 Is this good design?